Three Ireland: 4G

 In November 2012, Three was awarded LTE spectrum by auction, along with the three other incumbent network operators.

 On 27 January 2014, Three launched their 4G network in Dublin, Cork, Galway, Limerick, Wexford and Waterford.
 In March 2014, Three expanded their 4G coverage to Ashbourne, Bray, Carlow, Dunmore East, Kilkenny, Leixlip, Lusk, Rush, Skerries, Swords and Tullamore.

 In March 2016, Three Ireland announced that it is now offering Free 4G for Life to all its customers.
 Previously, Three offered free 4G to all its customers up to a certain date at which point the company would review and possibly extend that date further.

 Three's upgrade programme "the big upgrade" aimed to provide 99% 4G coverage by early 2017, although that never came to fruition, making Three's 4G network both the smallest, and also the slowest in Ireland, according to Ookla, and Rootmetrics in 2018.

 4G+/LTE Advanced

 Three have announced they will be rolling out 4G+ to their customers offering faster Peak Speeds of 225 Mbit/s.
-Three say 4G+ is already available in Dublin and will be rolled out to the rest of the country by the end of April 2016.
+Three say 4G+ is already available in Dublin and will be rolled out to the rest of the State by the end of April 2016.
 Three are offering 4G+ to all Customers with compatible handsets.
 Although Three's 4G network has suffered many setbacks, largely due to the merger with O2, 4G coverage currently sits at 97.3% in March 2020.

-Three was named Ireland's fastest mobile network by Ookla for Q3–Q4 2020, with an average download speed of 33.99Mbit/s.
+Three was named Ireland's fastest mobile network by Ookla for Q3–Q4 2020, with an average download speed of 33.99 Mbit/s.